hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

 semantics off of something we read in the [#sl-142] hilleglas book: "In the common idioms of Objective-C, a method prefixed with `get` takes an address where data can be copied. [..]"
-[3][3]  We take a very liberal interpretatin of this convention to make it one of ours: whereas in the Obj-C case the `get_` method presumably allocates memory to carry out the said copying, we use the `get_` prefix to apply more broadly to all of those methods that allocate memory towards their result
+[3][3]  We take a very liberal interpretation of this convention to make it one of ours: whereas in the Obj-C case the `get_` method presumably allocates memory to carry out the said copying, we use the `get_` prefix to apply more broadly to all of those methods that allocate memory towards their result